Leqvio (Inclisiran)

 Who Should Not Take Leqvio

-Do not use Leqvio if you are allergic to inclisiran or any of the ingredients listed in the medication.
-Always check the ingredients to make sure you can use this medicine safely.
+Do not use Leqvio if you are allergic to inclisiran or any of its ingredients.

 Medical Conditions to Discuss

-Talk to your doctor if you have any other medical conditions or take any other medicines before starting Leqvio treatment.
+Consult your doctor if you have other medical conditions or are taking other medications.

 Pregnancy and Breastfeeding